mikanbako/Ant-Jlint-Task/README.txt

         * fileset (Required) : FileSet type of Ant.
           This FileSet provides class files to Jlint.

-Message Filtering:
+Message Filtering :

-    You can filter warning from Jlint by two ways.
+    You can filter reporting by Jlint by two ways.

         1. Use messageFilter attribute of jlint tag.
         2. Use messageFilterFile attribute of jlint tag.

     1. Use messageFilter attribute of jlint tag.

+        Filtering is defined in build.xml.

         Write options of Jlint that filter messages to the messageFilter attribute.

-        For example :
+        Example :

             <jlint executable="/usr/local/bin/jlint" sourceDirectory="src"
                     messageFilter="-all +data_flow">